Table of Contents

 5. Discover the Palacio de Gobierno

-6. Wander in Plaza de Armas
+6. Wander Through Plaza de Armas

 7. Walk Through Plaza Tapatía